 Infrastructure deals represented about 52% of deal value through Q3

 Infrastructure deals account for the highest share of value since 2017

 Facing unprecedented industry transformation and emerging competitive threats, many telecommunications companies are turning to mergers and acquisitions to add new capabilities and evolve their businesses for the next era.
 At the same time, in the biggest industry reset since deregulation, the integrated telco is giving way to more disaggregated, narrowly focused business models.
-We’re tracking telecom M&A activity around the world, and each quarter, we’ll publish the latest developments in this dashboard.
+We’re tracking telecom M&A activity around the world, and we’ll publish the latest developments in this dashboard each quarter.

-Here are some of the key takeaways through the fourth quarter of 2022:
+Here are some of the key takeaways through the third quarter of 2023: